 All Year 9 students with a confirmed enrolment or an upcoming interview to attend St Paul’s, are required to attend a diagnostic entrance-testing afternoon where they will sit mathematics, English and reasoning examinations.

-After the testing, you will receive information on your son’s performance, and as a school, we will use their results with the information we receive from his current school reports and teachers, to assist us with his Year 9 class placement.
-We also use the diagnostic examination results to award academic scholarships for two Year 9 students who top the testing and fulfil the school’s special character requirements.
+After the testing, parents receive information on their son’s performance, and as a school, we will use the results with the information we receive from school reports, to assist with Year 9 class placement.
+We also use the diagnostic examination results to award academic scholarships for two Year 9 students who top the testing and fulfill the school’s special character requirements.

 St Paul’s students wear a formal school uniform (referred to as ‘Numbers’ or ‘Number Ones’) as well as a greys uniform.
 Each uniform is worn on certain days and for certain requirements.